 The amount of state tax withheld is usually shown in box 17 and the amount of county tax withheld is usually shown in box 19 of the W-2s.
-You must enclose your W-2s and/or Form 1099s with your tax return to verify the amount withheld.
+Indiana state withholding amounts may also be present on Form WH-18, 1099G and 1099R.